phcarvalho/EventPlanner/README.md

 of registration.
 That has became a problem because some people are always selected and other never get a chance to participate.

+## Technologies

+- NodeJS at the backend
+- ReactJS at the frontend
+- React Native for the mobile
+- Using Azure Functions as the backend
+- Using Azure Table Storage to handle the data

 ## Features

 Some features that the Event Planner needs are: